Monday, August 26, 2024

 Even with my new North American Flycatchers field guide, I am unable to identify this little flycatcher.
 It was quite far away for these photographs.
 It was also actively flycatching so it did not remain perched long enough for me to move closer, or give an opportunity for views of the wings.
 This bird was seen at the lake community I belong to and which I have visited about a half-dozen times this summer.

-Small bird, slightly flat to rounded head, sloped forehead, both mandibles dark, no eye ring, shortish primary projection, medium (?) length tail, brown buffy breast, brown-toned in color overall.
+Small bird, slightly flat to rounded head, sloped forehead, both mandibles dark, no eye ring, shortish to medium primary projection, medium (?) length tail, brown buffy breast, brown-toned in color overall.

 I have heard Willow Flycatchers (Empidonax traillii) vocalizing here which, for the habitat, seemed right..
-The habitat is also perfect for Eastern Wood Pewee (Contopus virens) (Cin-ty Lee, pages 68-70), although I don't recall hearing pewee vocalizations over the summer, I may have just tuned them out secondary to my expectation that Eastern Wood Pewees would be present.
+The habitat is also perfect for Eastern Wood Pewee (Contopus virens) (Cin-Ty Lee, pages 68-70), although I don't recall hearing Eastern Wood pewee vocalizations over the summer, I may have just tuned them out secondary to my expectation that Eastern Wood pewees would, absolutely, be present.

 No comments: